When You Easily Get Drained And Tired In Social Situations

 Decreasing your tendency to get drained over the long term

 The points in this section come from a belief that people can eventually become less depleted by social situations.
-A lot of people probably want to strive towards this.
+They may never have the energy of a full-on social butterfly, but they can move up from their baseline.
 Working around feeling drained definitely has its place, but some people don't want to only be able to hang around with their friends for an hour or two at a time.
-They want to be able to spend more time with people before they need to bow out and recover.

 Increase your social skills and experience